upsvensson/Edge-diffraction-Matlab-toolbox/README.md

 # Edge diffraction Matlab toolbox

-This is a Matlab toolbox for computing sound reflections and diffractions for external scattering problems, in the time- or frequency-domain, for problems with Neumann boundary conditions.
-In version 0.1, only external, convex Neumann scattering problems can be handled, in the frequency-domain.
-In version 0.2, some time-domain possibilities were introduced.
+EDtoolbox is a Matlab toolbox for computing sound reflections and diffractions for external scattering problems, in the time- or frequency-domain, for problems with Neumann boundary conditions.
+As of version 0.2, only external, convex Neumann scattering problems can be handled.
+The frequency-domain version can handle high orders of diffraction, whereas only lower orders of diffraction have been implemented for the time-domain version.

 ## Getting Started